-Counting views is useful for accountability and to make sure people actually read the documents you share with them.
-At the same time, version control is very important, especially if you work in a regulated industry.
-Version control is something Google Docs has done for a while and will show who has edited a document, saved or shared it.
+Version control is very important, especially if you work in a regulated industry.
+Version control is something Google Docs has done well for a while.
+Docs will show who has edited a document, saved, or shared it.
 This actually works not just with G Suite, but with personal Google Docs, as well.

-If you’re interested in version control or want to make sure nobody has made changes they shouldn’t without locking the file down, you can find out.
+If you’re interested in version control or want to make sure nobody has made changes they shouldn’t without locking the file down, you can find out by following these steps:

 - Open a Google Doc you want to track